Skip to Content

 Ingredients

-• 2 teaspoons freshly cracked black pepper, plus more for serving
+• 2 teaspoons freshly cracked black pepper, plus more to taste

 • 2 tablespoons vegetable oil